March 19, 2024

 CM Content Team

-Holi is the festival of colours that celebrates goodness and spring's Arrival.
+Holi is the festival of colours that celebrates goodness and spring's arrival.
 This 2 day Holi celebration also marks the victory of good over evil.
 It signals the end of winter and welcomes the onset of spring, along with a promising harvest season.
-Celebrations start off on the evening of Purnima with Holika Dahan, which falls in the Hindu calendar month of Phalguna.
+Celebrating this colour festival start off on the evening of Purnima with Holika Dahan, which falls in the Hindu calendar month of Phalguna and ends in the evening of Holi.

 Here is all that you must know about this vibrant Festival of Colours.